cMagennis/Python-Basics/README.md

 Working_with_strings: Some basic string functionality.
 Also our first use of functions and use of index.
 A lot of the standard tools covered.
 Here's a list: .tolower() .tolower() .index("") .replace(" , ")

+Working_with_numbers: Starting off with basic arithmatic operators, then some basic functions we can use with numbers.
+Ending with importing the Math module in order to use a few expanded functions that aren't available normally.